department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/sitewide-banners.md

 ## When we use them
 Sitewide maintenance banners combine the full-width banner alert component with standardized messaging text.
 It’s used when all (or most) unauthenticated and authenticated applications, tools, or sign in experiences across the entire site are affected (e.g., vets-api).
-The Office of the CTO Digital Experience Team is responsible for publishing the downtime maintenance banners.

 1. Before the site maintenance

-2. During the site maintenance.
+2. During the site maintenance

 ### Upcoming site maintenance banner: Before downtime
 The ‘before downtime’ banner helps users know when the downtime will take place, so they can plan accordingly.